usepolvo/usepolvo-docs/src/reference/faq/general-questions.md

 ## What is usepolvo?

-**usepolvo** is an open-source Integration Platform as a Service (iPaaS) solution designed to provide an easy way to integrate with third-party apps like Stripe, HubSpot, and Salesforce using standardized requests and responses regardless of the provider.
+**usepolvo** is an open-source Integration Platform as a Service (iPaaS) for developers solution designed to provide an easy way to integrate with third-party apps like Stripe, HubSpot, and Salesforce using standardized requests and responses regardless of the provider.

 ## Is usepolvo free to use?